marius/bacify/README.md

 > At the moment there is only support for a hard-coded, single exclude file named `$HOME/.backup_exclude`.<br>
 > Bacify does ***NOT*** (yet) support the full exclude file syntax, only prefixes are compared!

+### Maximum backup age

+You can use `--max-age` to make bacify return an error if the backup is too old.
+Human readable format, e.g. `3d` or `2w`, should work fine.

 ## License

 MIT